JavierViviens/LeeDiD/README.md

 under either treatment arm.
-Unlike the original Lee bounds, identification here draws on **multiple sources of sample selection jointly** (e.g., employment status *and* survey attrition), which relaxes the monotonicity assumption needed for a single-source selection correction.
+Unlike the original Lee bounds, identification here draws on **multiple sources of sample selection jointly** (e.g., employment status *and* survey attrition), which relaxes the monotonicity assumption needed in the original Lee bounds.

 ## Installation